-Lithuania has a fantastic craft beer scene – check out my article on Vilnius pubs for more about that.
+Lithuania has a fantastic craft beer scene – check out our article on Vilnius pubs and local beer for more about that.
 Unsurprisingly, the celebrated beer tradition is accompanied by a penchant for bar snacks.

 The most famous bar snack in Lithuania is kepta duona, fried bread cut into chips, and often served with cheese sauce for dipping.

 The dark rye bread used for kepta duona is itself a pillar of Lithuanian cuisine, and served alongside many dishes.
 It can often be ordered on its own as a snack, or with sharing plates of meats, cheeses and olives.